Difference Between Yield Strength and Tensile Strength

 Yield Strength vs Tensile Strength

 Yield strength has practical use while designing, which is a measure of strength.
-Yield strength is the minimum stress, which is applied to an object before it changes its shape in such a way that you can not reverse it.
+Yield strength is the minimum stress which is applied to an object before it changes its shape in such a way that you can not reverse it.

-In general terms, it means the maximum stress that is given on material before it breaks down.
+In general terms, it means the maximum stress that is given to material before it breaks down.
 When material stress increases, the intermolecular forces between the material will be lower than the external forces that deform the material.

 Comparison Table